sahasatvik/csokoban/README.md

 ####
 ```

-Each map definition starts with a header `; width height`.
-The next `height` lines
+You can load this file using `./csokoban -l demolevels.txt`.

+Different maps must be separated by empty lines.
+Map lines, containing tile data, must start with either `#` or ` ` (a blank space).
-contain tile data, according to the following key.
+Use the following key.

 | Character     |   Tile                        |
 |---------------|-------------------------------|